Arjunayanas: Dispersal and migration of the Arigaionians

 It is conceivable to infer that after suffering serious defeat at the hands of Alexander's Macedonian forces in 326 BCE, a section from the Arigaionians had left their old habitat between Swat and Kunar valleys, crossed the Punjab rivers and moved to Punjab and beyond to avoid further persecution by Alexander.
 3rd century Buddhist tantra text Mahamayuri attests one place name Arjunavana which is presided over by Yaksha Arjuna.
 The same text also says that Duryodhana was the tutelary Yaksha of Srughana (modern Sugh in Yamunanagar).
 On the basis of the Mahamayuri, it has been speculated that the place name Arjunavana of the Buddhist text may have been somewhere near to Srughana (Yamunanagar in Haryana).
 It has been located somewhere within the triangle formed by Delhi-Jaipur and Agra regions.
-It is possible that the splinter group from the Arigaion (Arjunava) had moved to and settled in south-east Punjab and Rajasthan under pressure from Alexander and they probably named the political headquarters of their new-found territory also as Arjunavana (from Arjunava) which name finds reference in the 4th century CE Buddhist tantra text Mahamayuri.
-Arjunayanas of the coins have been identified by Fleet with the Kalachuris who traces their descent from Kartavirya Arjuna of the Haihaya tribe of the antiquity.
-Some other scholars like Dr Buddha Prakash however like to connect Arjunayanas to Pandava-hero Arjuna.
+It is possible that the splinter group from the Arigaion (Arjunava) had moved to and settled in Haryana and Rajasthan under pressure from Alexander and they probably named the political headquarters of their new-found territory also as Arjunavana (from Arjunava) which name finds reference in the 4th century CE Buddhist tantra text Mahamayuri.

+Arjunayanas of the coins have been identified by John Faithfull Fleet with the Kalachuris who traces their descent from Kartavirya Arjuna of the Haihaya tribe of the antiquity.
+Some other scholars like Buddha Prakash however like to connect Arjunayanas to Pandava-hero Arjuna.

-Coins of Arjunayanas
+Coins

 The findspot of Arjunayana coins indicates that their territory lay within the triangle formed by Delhi-Jaipur-Agra.
 The Arjunayana coins resemble those of the Yaudheya coins which show their contemporariness.
 They are several varieties.
 In one type, the obverse shows a bull and a standing goddess on the reverse.
 On another type, bull is standing before a tree in railing on the obverse and another bull facing a linga symbol and also carrying a legend Arjunayanajaya on the reverse.
 The third variety has a bull in the obverse and a swastika with taurine symbol at the end of arms and a branch or palm leaf and the legend Janayana on the reverse.
 These coins show that these people were devotees of the god Shiva.
-Now Shiva was the god of the North and also of the Ashvaka land as is attested by Greek chroniclers.
-With the interpretation of Arrian's Arigaum/Arigaion with Sanskrit Arjunava as suggested by scholars, the possible origin and descent of Arjunayanas can possibly be traced to this Arigaion (Arjunava) of Swat/Kunar regions and possibly be connected with the Ashvakas of the Indian texts.
-Like Arjunayanas, the Ashvakas (Aspasioi and Assakenoi) were also a republican people as has been attested by Greek chroniclers.
-The Ashvakas are believed to be a section of the ancient Kambojas.
-They are mentioned as Ashvayanas and Ashvakayas by Pāṇini.
-That the Arjunayanas were devotees of god Shiva also alludes to their possible connections with the Swat/Kunar valley, the land of the Ashvakas.